melezhik/swat/intro.md

 ```

-The code above is example of so called swat hook - a code snippet you could define to be running before a route get requested.
+Hook.pm file is so called [swat hook](https://github.com/melezhik/swat#hooks) - a code snippet
+you could be running before a route get requested.
+Swat provides hooks API defining what methods you may invoke from here.
-As we said before we call POST /login request before calling main route - GET /restricted/zone , which result in session data stored as cookie and make it possible access restricted resource:
+run_swat_module - is function which call another swat module ( in this test we need to call POST login/ route ).

+Ok, we are ready to run our test again:

 ```
 vagrant@Debian-jessie-amd64-netboot:~/projects/myapp2/swat$ test_file=restricted/zone/00.GET.t swat ./ 127.0.0.1:3000